DevT02/Bedwars-Stats/README.md

 - Get real-time stats of a bedwars game.
 - Find sweats.
 - Avoid them and win more often.
+- Super external from minecraft.
+Open on your second monitor, or just pull up in between games without an annoying blockage.

 # Features
 - Color coding for different ranges of numbers